Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

+    | **Heavy Shot**
+    | At any time during your turn, you may add 1 Stamina tax to further ranged or thrown attacks on your turn to gain +1 favor with them.
+This bonus does not stack.

     | **Quick Nock**
-    | At any time during your turn, you may add 1 Stamina tax to further ranged or thrown attacks on your turn to gain +1 favor with them.
-This feature does not stack.

-    | **???**
-    | You do not trigger attacks of opportunity when making ranged or thrown attacks.
-    | TODO PUT THIS SOMEWHERE ELSE PROBABLY
+    | The second non-paired ranged or thrown attack you make in a turn ignores 1 Stamina tax.

   .. tab-item:: Rank 2

     | **Rebound**
     | Once per round, should your thrown or ranged attack be dodged or parried, it can ricochet to a target adjacent to the first.
 The ricocheted attack inherits the same number of successes as the original, and is otherwise functionally identical.
 If the original target was adjacent to a wall, the ricochet may instead target them a second time.
 An attack cannot ricochet more than once.

+    | **???**
+    | You do not trigger attacks of opportunity when making ranged or thrown attacks.
+    | TODO?

   .. tab-item:: Rank 3